coavins/zomboid-coavins-firearms/README.md

 The "Gun Cleaning Kit" and "FireKlean" items are used to repair components instead of the guns themselves.

 The "FireKlean" item is overridden to increase the number of uses to 4.

+### **coavinssupport4**

+Compatibility patch for "Totally's Historical Firearms Pack" (mod id: TIHFP)

+Adds support for some custom guns in this mod: Makarov, LeeEnfieldMagLoad, Springfield, Thompson, BAR, M1Carbine, G3A3

 # Roadmap